perlin-network/wavelet/site/docs/tech/graph.md

 If transaction's depth is not bigger exactly by one than max depth of parents - then such parents considered invalid.
 In the opposite case - transaction considered as the one which has valid parents.

 #### Parents selection
 As was mentioned in the begining, potential parents transaction are stored in separate index - balanced tree in particular.
-Transaction are sorted by depth and in case of equal depth - by seed length (see transaction seed).
+Transaction are sorted by depth and in case of equal depth - by seed length ([seed](#transaction-seed)).
 Tree is traversed in descending order, i.e. higher depth goes first.
 First `MaxParentsPerTransaction` number of eligible parents will be selected as parents for new transaction.
 If parent has depth lower than graph by `MaxDepthDiff` rounds or has children which present in the graph and "complete" such parent won't be taken and instead will be removed from parents index in the graph.
 In other words we prioritise "leaf" transactions to be parents.